Sam Gold

 Sam Gold is an American theater director and actor.
 Having studied at Cornell University and Juilliard School he became known for directing both musicals and plays, on Broadway and Off-Broadway.
-He has received the Tony Award for Best Direction of a Musical, a Tony nomination for Best Director of a Play, and nominations for four Drama Desk Awards.
+He has received the Tony Award for Best Direction of a Musical, a Tony nomination for Best Direction of a Play, and nominations for four Drama Desk Awards.

 He made his Broadway debut directing the Theresa Rebeck play Seminar (2011).
 He followed up directing the revival of the William Inge play Picnic (2013), the Will Eno play The Realistic Joneses (2014), and the Tom Stoppard play The Real Thing (2015).
 For the musical Fun Home (2015) he received the Tony Award for Best Direction of a Musical.
 He has since directed the revival of Tennessee Williams' The Glass Menagerie (2017), Lucas Hnath's A Doll's House, Part 2 (2017), and revivals of William Shakespeare's King Lear (2019), and Macbeth (2022).